Compare and Contrast Essay Outline: 3 Approaches & 5 Tips

 Second Body Paragraph (Subject 1): Discuss the second point related to Subject 1.

-"In terms of performance, the iPhone runs seamlessly with iOS, providing excellent software integration."
+"In terms of performance, the iPhone works closely with iOS and Apple apps, providing strong software integration."

 Third Body Paragraph (Subject 1): Discuss the third point related to Subject 1.